New Communist Party of Britain: The New Communist Party

 Sid French became the first General Secretary of the NCP and Surrey became its strongest area.
 The first national chairman was Joe Parker, a full-time official in the National Union of Sheet Metal Workers and Coppersmiths (NUSMWC) until he retired in 1982.
 Joe Parker stepped down as Party Chairman soon after but remained an active NCP member until his death in 2004.

 French died in 1979 and was succeeded by Eric Trevett.
 Trevett retired from full-time Party work in 1995 but remained on the Politburo of the Central Committee of the NCP as Party President, a post created in that year, until his death in September 2014.

 Like the rest of the British communist movement the NCP from the beginning had to deal with what they saw as ultra-leftism and right-wing deviation.
 All were defeated at congresses over the years and many were expelled for factionalism.
 In the early 1980s an extreme pro-Soviet faction called "Proletarian" was expelled.
 In the early 1990s another small group was expelled which later formed the Communist Action Group.

-The party's 'Vote Labour Everywhere' strategy was changed in 2000 to support Ken Livingstone for London Mayor and this ultimately led to the biggest purge in the party's history.
+The party's 'Vote Labour Everywhere' strategy was changed in 2000 to support Ken Livingstone in the 2000 London mayoral election, and this ultimately led to the biggest purge in the party's history.
 A vote at the central committee with a one-vote majority led to nine expulsions from the party of those opposed to the Livingstone decision for factionalism, and some subsequent resignations, including nine members of the central committee.
 The North West District was dissolved and altogether around 25 members were either expelled for factionalism or resigned from the party.

 One of the NCP's better-known members was Ernie Trory (1913–2000), who founded the Crabtree Press to publish his political and historical writings.
 Three volumes, Between the Wars, Imperialist War and War of Liberation, all sub-titled Recollections of a Communist Organiser, cover unfolding political events from the Depression to the end of the Second World War.